PeterBiber/viscomplexr/cran-comments.md

 ## Resubmission
 Thanks to Gregor Seyer for his constructive review of the first submission.
-I fixed all isses pointed out.
-I copied G. Seyer's remarks below and answer point-by-point.
+I fixed all issues pointed out.
+Find below G. Seyer's remarks and my answers to each of them.

 **G.S.:** *\\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
 That's why wrapping examples in \\dontrun{} adds the comment ("# Not run:") as a warning for the user.
 Does not seem necessary.